tie (verb, noun) /taɪ/ LISTEN

 tie in: fit with.
 Example: “Glenn’s account of the evening ties in with what everyone else is saying.”

 In pop culture

-In the US, there is a tradition to tie a yellow ribbon around a tree when a loved one has gone away (usually to fight in a war, but sometimes also to jail), and the family hopes they will come home safe.
+In the US, there is a tradition to tie a yellow ribbon around a tree when a loved one has gone away (usually to fight in a war, but sometimes also to jail), and the family hopes they will come home safely.
 The custom started in the 19th century, when women would wear yellow ribbons in their hair or clothing for their husbands away fighting, but became popular (and switched to trees) in the 1970s.
 You can listen to the song “Tie a Yellow Ribbon Around the Ole Oak Tree,” by Tony Orlando and Dawn, and read the lyrics here: